 Current PIO cardholders automatically become OCI cardholders.
-PIO cardholders are not required to obtain an OCI card but are encouraged to apply for one.
+PIO cardholders are encouraged to apply for one.
 PIO cardholders who are applying for any of the categories listed below must apply for OCI in Lieu of PIO Card.

 - PIO Cardholder Name Change